 Besides, if your new customers are happy with the first product they purchase from your store (as they should be considering that most other customers have given that product a big thumbs up), you can expect them to return for another purchase.

 8. Be Bold Enough To Adopt An Aggressive Pricing Strategy

 The holiday season is not about profit margins; it’s about the sales volume.
 The sales volume during this period would generally be larger than that at any other period during the year.

 However, the competition too would be at its fiercest.
 If you wish to beat the competition, you must not shy away from slashing prices to capture a greater market share.
-This is the time when customers are looking for best deals, it is what you should give them.
+This is the time when customers are looking for the best deals alert, it is what you should give them.
 If there ever is a time for being bold and aggressive with your pricing, then this is it!

 9. Evaluate The Option Of Providing Free Shipping

 Just like you would have to consider a more lenient return and exchange policy to keep up with your competitors, you would also need to look at the option of providing free shipping to your customers.

 Those who book orders at the eleventh hour would not wish to pay exorbitant shipping charges simply because there would be plenty of online retailers who would not charge them anything for it.
 If it fits with your plans, provide free shipping during this holiday season.

 10. Provide Your Audience With Product And Service Information ASAP